AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 var _ = require('underscore');
 _.each([1,2,3], function () { /*...*/ });

-//require a local file, by relative file path, (you an omit the .js) var MyView = require('./views/my-view');
+//require a local file, by relative file path, (you can omit the .js) var MyView = require('./views/my-view');
 var view = new MyView( /*...*/ );